Save time and money with Loans Canada

 Bankruptcy is meant to help consumers get rid of all of their debt and make a fresh start.
 However, it also means giving up many of your valued assets.
 When you are legally bankrupt, the law governing bankruptcy in Ontario requires that you surrender your assets to a trustee, which will then be sold.
 Any proceeds of the sales will be distributed to your creditors.

-That said, there are certain items that you are allowed to keep when declaring bankruptcy in ON, including the following:
+That said, there are certain items that you are allowed to keep when declaring bankruptcy in Ontario, including the following:

 - Motor vehicle up to a value of $6,600